 Start by cooking down a whole bunch of onions and peppers.
 Not just one pepper, but poblanos, green chilis and jalapeños.

 Once that cooks down you can add in ground chicken and brown it up.
 I like to keep this all in one pot so I scrape my peppers and onions off to one side of the pot and use the free side to brown the chicken.

 Now that it’s browned you can stir them all together.

 Pour in about a cup of beer to deglaze the pot.
 Save the rest for game time, I’m sure it won’t go to waste.
 Then stir in chicken broth and a couple cans of white beans.

 Now for the fun part, the peanut butter!
 Yep, this Thai Chicken Chili has a peanut flavor going on in the background that can’t be beat.
 For instance, you’ve heard of a chicken satay recipe?
 It’s pretty much that flavor turned into chili.
 But I probably like the flavor in this chili even more.

 That’s it – the chili is done.
 All that’s left to do is let it simmer for about an hour and wait for the game to come on or grab another beer.

 How To Serve This Chicken Chili Recipe

 Finally, I like to finish off my bowl with a squeeze of fresh lime juice before I dive in.
 Because you have to add the finishing touches here…

 And now it’s time to sit back and watch the game.
-Like I said, even if you like to keep this bowl of Thai Chicken Chili simple, or load it up with all the toppings…your guests are going to flip for the flavor either way!
+Like I said, you can keep this bowl of chili simple, or load it up with all the toppings…you are going to flip for this crazy delicious flavor either way!